danielhones/alchemy/docs/manual.md

 ## Note selection
    When you feel you've mastered the diatonic notes, it's time to add some chromatic ones.
 Or, if you feel overwhelmed by all the diatonic notes, you can tell the program to only choose from certain ones.
-To make changes to the notes the program selects randomly from, click the "More preferences" button or go to "EarTraining" > "Preferences" in the menu bar.
+To make changes to the notes the program selects randomly from, click the "More preferences" button or go to "Alchemy" > "Preferences" in the menu bar.
    <center>![preferences](img/preferences_screen.png)</center>